Mediation – The Plaintiff’s Perspective

 Benefits of Mediation

 Results.
 Statistically, plaintiffs win more often in arbitration/mediation than in trial.
-Statistics indicate that plaintiffs prevail 63% of the time in arbitration versus approximately 15% of the time in litigation.
+Furthermore, statistics indicate that plaintiffs prevail 63% of the time in arbitration versus approximately 15% of the time in litigation.
 Michael Green, Debunking the Myth of Employer Advantage from Using Mandatory Arbitration from Discrimination Claims, 31 Rutgers L.J.
 399 (2000).

 Clients feel like they had their day in court